Supabase Connection Pool Exhausted: Fix the Serverless Anti-Pattern

 AND query_start < now() - interval '5 minutes';

-Step 2: Switch to pooler connection string
+Step 2: Switch serverless to the transaction pooler

-Step 4: Prisma / ORM specifics
+Step 4: Prisma / ORM specifics (prepared statements)

 // .env